ThatSINEWAVE/Malicious-URLs-DB/README.md

 cd docs && python3 -m http.server 8000
 ```

-3. Access dashboard at:
+3. Access the dashboard at:
 `http://localhost:8000`

 ## 🔧 Data Management

-1. Update Excel sheet in `Tool/ExporterSheet.xlsx`
+1. Update the Excel sheet in `Tool/ExporterSheet.xlsx` with new data.

-2. Run exporter script:
+2. Run the exporter script to convert Excel data into JSON format:
 ```bash
 python3 Tool/exporter_script.py
 ```

-3. Updated JSON will be generated in root directory
+3. The updated JSON dataset will be generated in the root directory.

 ## Data Definitions